-As discussed in Part II, Chapter 8, different dose metrics can lead to widely diverse conclusions.
-For example, as described in Chapter 8, the ED01 intake for the animal tumor sites presented above ranges from less than 1 to tens of ng/kg/day, and the lowest dose with an increased tumorigenic response (thyroid tumors) in a rat is 1.4 ng/kg/day (NTP, 1982a).
-The daily intake of TCDD in humans is estimated to be 0.14 to 0.4 pg TCDD/kg/day.
-This implies that humans are exposed to doses 3,500 to 10,000 times lower than the lowest tumorigenic daily dose in rat thyroid.
-However, 1.4 ng/kg/d in the rat leads to a steady-state body burden of approximately 25 ng/kg, assuming a half-life of TCDD of 23 days and absorption from feed of 50%.
-If the body burden of TCDD in humans is approximately 5 ng TCDD/kg lipid or 1.25 ng/kg body weight (assuming about 25% of body weight is lipid), humans are exposed to about 20 times less TCDD than the minimal carcinogenic dose for the rat.
-If total TEO is considered the difference is even less, approaching only a factor of 2 difference.
-The difference between these two estimates is entirely due to the approximately 100-fold difference in the half-life between humans and rats.
-At least for this comparison, if cancer is a function of average levels in the body, the most appropriate metric for comparison is the average or steady-state bodyburden, since the large differences in animal to human half-life are accounted for.
-Comparisons of human and animal ED01s from Part II, Chapter 8, for cancer response on a body-burden basis show approximately equal potential for the carcinogenic effects of TCDD.
-In humans, restricting the analysis to log-linear models in Part II, Chapter 8, resulted in cancer ED01s ranging from 6 ng/kg to 161 ng/kg.
-This was similar to the empirical modeling estimates from the animal
+As discussed in Part II, Chapter 8, Section 8.2, different dose metrics can lead to widely diverse conclusions.
+For example, as described in Chapter 8, Section 8.2, the ED01 intake for the animal tumor sites presented above ranges from less than 1 to tens of ng/kg/day, and the lowest dose with an increased tumorigenic response (thyroid tumors) in a rat is 1.4 ng TCDD/kg/day (NTP, 1982a).
+The daily intake of dioxins in humans is estimated at approximately 1 pg TEQ/kg/day.
+This implies that humans are exposed to doses 1,400 times lower than the lowest tumorigenic daily dose in rat thyroid.
+However, 1.4 ng TCDD/kg/d in the rat leads to a steady-state body burden of approximately 25 ngTCDD/kg, assuming a half-life of TCDD of 25 days and absorption from feed of 50%2.
+If the body burden of dioxins in humans is approximately 20 ng TEQ/kg lipid or 5 ngTEQ/kg body weight (assuming about 25% of body weight is lipid), humans are exposed to about 5 times less TCDD than the minimal carcinogenic dose for the rat.
+The difference between these two estimates is entirely due to the approximately 100-fold difference in the half-life of TCDD between humans and rats.
+At least for this comparison, if cancer is a function of average levels in the body, the most appropriate metric for comparison is the average or steady-state body burden, since this accounts for the large differences in animal to human half-lives.